herrhest/srtfps/README.md

 ## About <a name = "about"></a>

 Node JS CLI program to resync srt frames per seconds.
-Uses "subtitle" node js.
+Uses the "subtitle" node js package found at https://www.npmjs.com/package/subtitle

 ## Getting Started <a name = "getting_started"></a>